-A video shows a Hindu girl being burned alive for attending a Christian prayer service.
+A disturbing video of a young woman being burned alive is frequently shared online attached to the claim that the victim was killed for attending a Christian prayer service.

 We don't link to this decidedly gruesome footage here, but a screenshot of one of the social media posts promulgating this claim looks like this:

 Hindu girl burnt alive in Madhya Pradesh because she attended a Prayer meeting in a Christian Church.
 Please send this around So that the whole world may see India; The real Hell on the planet Earth Just see the ugliest Face Of "Incredible India”

 Please Please Please Please Share this video as much as you Can Don't Stop Sending Let The whole World Know What's happening around the World*

 This video does document a young woman's horrific death, but the back story attached is a work of fiction.